marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ### Content

-The commit message is like a (technical) book cover: it should give a good insight of what the commit is actually about.
+The commit summary is like a (technical) book cover: it should give a good insight of what the commit is actually about.
 The description is like the backcover, providing more in-depth detail about the commit itself (and possibly listing dead ends encountered).
 It should answer the following [questions](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message):

 * Why is this change necessary?